Pravegaya: Plot

 Hemal's bike was caught by anti-narcotics wing police and they nab Hemal suspecting him of Drug-smuggling in his bike.
-They release him after Hemal tells them that his bike was stolen and shows them his FIR copy.
+They release him after Hemal tells them that his bike was stolen before 10 days and shows them his FIR copy.
 But he doesn't tell them about G.J.I or Brando.
 Now Hemal learns that his bike was stolen by Brando's men to escape from a murder scene but it was G.J.I who smuggled drugs in his bike's petrol tank.
 Hemal loses his job as an employee in his workplace since his bike was a source of transportation, and as he was kept at police custody for one night.
 Hemal also gets despair from Udari's father for being involved unwillingly with Brando's men.
 G.J.I makes one more attempt at Hemal's life but he was snubbed again by Hemal.
 Brando becomes unhappy about this and warns him to quit smuggling if he ever gets in Hemal's business anymore.
-G.J.I accuses Brando of being a non-caring brother and Out intervenes and warns G.J.I to mind his language.
+G.J.I accuses Brando of being a non-caring brother and Wasantha intervenes and warns G.J.I to mind his language.
 Then surprisingly Brando himself comes in support of his brother to lash out at Wasantha.
 Wasantha separates briefly from Brando after this conflict.
 The next day Brando and G.J.I gets attacked by unknown gangsters when they were traveling in their car outside the city.
 Brando asks his brother to stay inside the car and handles the killers on his own.
 He gets brutally injured though only to find out that he's been stabbed on back by his own Brother G.J.I.
 The attack was arranged by G.J.I himself to kill Brando.
 G.J.I delivers the killer blow before telling that Brando is too complacent of Hemal and he's going to kill him after killing Brando.
 Brando dies.
 G.J.I creates a scene among Brando's family, henchmen and Wasantha that he's not aware of who launched the assault on Brando.
 Wasantha gets furious and vows to kill every enemy of his mentor Brando including Hemal.